 - Preparing students to attack the world’s most challenging problems from a computation perspective

-Computer Science is widely offered at undergraduate level and you can find information about accredited online computer science degrees via Guide to Online Schools.
-However, Computing in the Core, the coalition responsible for CSEd Week, wants to elevate computer science education to a core academic subject in K-12 education, giving young people the college- and career-readiness knowledge and skills necessary in a technology-focused society.
+Computer Science is widely offered at undergraduate level, however, Computing in the Core, the coalition responsible for CSEd Week, wants to elevate computer science education to a core academic subject in K-12 education, giving young people the college- and career-readiness knowledge and skills necessary in a technology-focused society.
 It provides facts and figures to make its case.

 - Bureau of Labor Statistics projects that by 2018 more than 800,000 high-end computing jobs will be created in the economy making it one of the fastest growing occupational fields